startin-blox/sib-core/CONTRIBUTING.md

 ## Documentation is everything

-We all know how document our work is important.
+We all know how much documenting our work is important.
 If you find that you can add an improvement, the community is grateful to you!

 #### Document your component